 Alyona had not seen a computer until the age of 16 and had even dropped out of Maths in high school.
 But this didn’t stop her from deciding to dedicate her career to Natural Language Processing the moment she found out about this fascinating field of AI.

-After getting a Masters in Linguistics and a PhD in Computer Science, she has worked in several companies in the US, Germany and New Zealand, before starting her own company Entopix.
-Her skills are in high demand and she has an array of happy clients around the world.
+After getting a Masters in Linguistics and a PhD in Computer Science, she has worked in several companies in the US, Germany and New Zealand.
+She then started consulting in NLP on her own, before starting a customer insight company Thematic, which now has happy customers around the world.

-She is also a mum of a very active one and a half year old girl and is enjoying the flexibility her career choice has given her.
+She is a mum to a boy and a girl, and is enjoying the flexibility her career choice has given her.

 Alyona started the STEAM ahead initiative after becoming the Google Anita Borg Scholarship Ambassador for Australia and New Zealand.
 She believes STEAM ahead events are a perfect opportunity to spread the word about awesome career choices to both girls and their mums.